 - PHP is busy running PHP code, for example looping over many products or parsing loads of XML data.
 This is illustrated when the active function is a PHP function that does not deal with external data.

 One should note that the active function or module is not always the source of delay.
-In the example above, the real cause is a database locking problem started elsewhere, and the DeadlockRetry module is just polling whether the lock has lifted yet.
+In the example above, the real cause is a database locking problem started elsewhere, and the DeadlockRetry module is just checking whether the lock has lifted yet.

 On Hypernode, the slow PHP log is enabled for you and can be found in